 In this final nursing course, students use prior theoretical and clinical learning experiences to incorporate the core concepts for competent nursing practice: nursing process, caring, and professional behaviors.
-Emphasis is placed on student's systematic use of the nursing process and critical thinking skills to manage patient care; making clinical decisions for accurate and safe patient care; patient education, particularly for patients to make informed decisions and provide self-care; utilization of management skills for effective communication; and accountability for all aspects of patient care.
-Students demonstrate professional behaviors in all settings.
-Students integrate theoretical knowledge with clinical practice.
-Upon completion of this course, students are able to provide and manage comprehensive care in selected medical, surgical, and psychiatric clinical settings.
-Successful completion of Nursing IV is required for students eligibility to take the NCLEX-RN examination.
+Concepts introduced in prior nursing courses will be expanded, with emphasis placed on the development of leadership skills and the systematic use of nursing process and critical thinking to manage client care.
+Students are expected to consistently demonstrate professional behaviors in all settings.
+Concepts presented will be applied across the lifespan in the synthesis and evaluation of complex nursing situations in selected high acuity care and community settings.
+Successful completion of Nursing IV is required for students' eligibility to take the NCLEX-RN examination.

+Prerequisite(s): NURS-225, BIOL-250

-Prerequisite(s): NURS-225 Corequisite(s): none
+Corequisite(s): ENGL-115